an0nfunc/ALHP/README.md

 ### 1. Check your system for support

+> [!CAUTION]
-> **Important**: Before you enable any of these repos, check if your system supports the feature level you want to
+> Before you enable any of these repos, check if your system supports the feature level you want to
 > enable
 (e.g. `x86-64-v3`).
 > **If you don't check beforehand, you might be unable to boot your system anymore and need to downgrade any package